vitathemes/wp-meliora/readme.txt

 == Installation ==

 1. Simply install as a normal WordPress theme and activate.
-2. Make a page called Home and set the Page template to Home.
-3. Make another page called Blog and set the Page template to Blog.
-4. In your admin panel, navigate to `Settings > Reading`.
-5. Select `A static page (select below)` and select the pages created.
-6. In your admin panel, navigate to `Appearance > Customize`.
+2. In your admin panel, navigate to `Appearance > Customize`.
-7. Put the finishing touches on your website by adding a logo, typography settings, custom colors and etc.
+3. Put the finishing touches on your website by adding a logo, typography settings, custom colors and etc.

 == Screenshots ==